AungThuMyint/UserInformationViewer/README.md

 # UserInformationViewer
-Get Information About Your Windows System, Such As The Domain, Username, IP Address, RDP Status, CPU, RAM, HDD, SDD, And Windows Version.
+Get Information About Your Windows System, Such As The Domain, Username, IP Address, RDP Status, CPU, RAM, HDD, SSD, And Windows Version.

 ### Usage
 * Double Click *__UserInformationViewer.bat__*